roshinii1720/Roshini-Ponnarasan/README.md

 ## 📚 My Professional Journey

 🎓 **Curious Beginning:** Started as a content writer and grew into technical writing through a love for clarity and structure.
-💼 **Technical Writer:** Draft clear and user-focused documentation that simplifies complex information.
+💼 **Technical Writer:** DraftEd clear and user-focused documentation that simplifies complex information.
 🤖 **AI Explorer:** Created prompt-based documentation to improve user experience and model accuracy of Generative AI
 🧩 **Structured Approach:** Use organized, reusable frameworks to make documentation scalable and consistent.
 💬 **Trainer & Learner:** Enjoy sharing knowledge, learning from peers, and adapting to new tools and technologies.